Demos' Double Standard When Digging for Dirt on Trump

 Or, in still other words, a “quid pro quo”!
 Sound familiar?

-But when reviewing the NYT’s own fact checkers regarding the clear double standard that it’s fair for Democrats to pressure Ukraine for dirt on Trump, but foul for Trump to ask questions about corruption, including that involving the Bidens, there’s an interesting revelation.
+When reviewing the NYT’s fact checkers regarding the clear double standard that it’s fair for Democrats to pressure Ukraine for dirt on Trump, but foul for Trump to ask questions about corruption, including that involving the Bidens, there’s an interesting revelation.

 But the Times does concede that “direct mention of foreign aid was in relation to … cooperation with Mr. Mueller’s investigation.”
 Which is the very definition of a quid pro quo!